Is an Entrepreneurship Degree for You?

-The good news about studying business management and ownership is that the skills you'll acquire are so broad based that they can be applied just about anywhere.
-Many students of entrepreneurship decide to start their own businesses but that's just one possibility.
-Common career paths include (but are not limited to):
+The good news about studying entrepreneurship is that the skills you’ll acquire are so broad-based that they can be applied just about anywhere.
+Many students of entrepreneurship decide to start their own businesses, but that’s just one possibility.
+Salaries for potential careers with an entrepreneurship degree can differ depending on your level of experience, your industry and/or client base, and the region of the country you live in.
+Possible career paths include (but are not limited to):

 Business Management Consultant

-Business management consultants use entrepreneurial practices to find ways to improve a company's efficiency and increase profitability.
-They may help develop plans to enter new marketplaces or implement strategies to remain competitive in old ones.
-They also determine required resources, project budgets, possible problems and courses of action.
-These types of consultants often must conduct presentations to inform executives of their findings and generate support to pursue specific business opportunities.
-Some management consultants may assist with reorganizing corporate structures, determining staffing requirements, controlling costs and worker productivity.
+Business management consultants use entrepreneurial practices to find ways to improve a company’s efficiency and increase profitability.
+They may help develop plans for companies to enter new marketplaces or implement strategies to remain competitive in old ones.
+They also determine required resources, project budgets, possible problems, and courses of action.

 Small-business owners use their knowledge of a particular industry and entrepreneurial abilities to start their own companies and grow them for profit.
 They are responsible for obtaining their own financing, often in the form of loans or investors.
-They devise plans to build a client base and implement strategies to help it expand.
-Business owners are also initially responsible for the management of daily operations such as hiring qualified employees, establishing policies, keeping track of finances, providing customer service, buying advertising and coordinating company activities.
-Business owners often work closely with other business professionals such as management consultants, financial analysts, bookkeepers, investors and bankers, as well as their own employees and customers.
+They devise plans to build a client base, implement strategies to help it expand, and are also often initially responsible for the management of daily operations.

-Business executives establish an organization's goals and objectives, and then develop strategies that will ensure that they meet them.
-They set the tone for an organization's overall direction and are responsible for day-to-day operations, supervising department activities, and increasing productivity and profitability.
-Job duties are typically related to the establishment of administrative procedures, meeting financial goals, ensuring proper use of resources, and overseeing budgets and investments.
-These types of executives often work with other executives, managers and personnel within financial, marketing, human resources and production departments.
-Although the majority of their workday is spent in an office environment, business executives also travel for meetings and conferences.
+Business executives establish an organization’s goals and objectives, and then develop strategies that will ensure that they meet them.
+They set the tone for an organization’s overall direction and are responsible for day-to-day operations, supervising department activities, and increasing productivity and profitability.
+These professionals often work closely with other executives, managers, and personnel within financial, marketing, human resources, and production departments.